 For most people, a two-page CV is ideal for Dubai.
 This length will ensure you keep to the point and display the most relevant information whilst also giving space to show your career progression.

 15+ years: 2 or 3 pages

-Even if you have over 15 years’ experience, two pages is still the most ideal length and will help you avoid sharing too many irrelevant details.
+Even if you have over 15 years of experience, two pages are still the ideal length and will help you avoid sharing too many irrelevant details.